monicakrystal/foodplanner/README.md

     - owner can make it private or public to share with other users
     - show a lock if private or multiple people if public
     - nutriion details
+    - items needed? instant pot? oven? stove? no cook (like a salad)
+    - if found from a blog or tik tok add link or original creator